mikademus/nuno/README.md

 ```

 Characteristics:
+* Subcategories *participate* in (see and can add rows to) the table.
+They do not inherit or copy it.
-* subcategories do not restart the table
+* Subcategories do not restart the table.
-* header applies across all subcategories
+* The header applies across all subcategories.
-* each category is closed explicitly
+* Each category is closed explicitly.
-* closing a subcategory containing a table (the *owning category*) also closes the table
+* Closing a subcategory containing a table (the *owning category*) also closes the table.
-* closing a subcategory started inside the table returns to and continues the previous category in the nesting hierarchy.
+* Closing a subcategory started inside the table returns to and continues the previous category in the nesting hierarchy.

 Example of a table wrapped in an owning category:
 ```